-The vision is for the East End Village to reinstate Hunter Street as a traditional high street and an attractive destination for locals and visitors, with outdoor dining and boutique retail opportunities.
-It should also complement the array of other development taking place in the city's East.
+The long-term vision for the East End Village is to reinstate Hunter Street as a traditional high street and an attractive destination for locals and visitors, with outdoor dining and boutique retail opportunities.

 Phase 2: Looking west along Hunter Street, from the Perkins Street intersection.